AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 ---
 navigation-topic: get-started-with-workfront
 title: Get started with Priorities
-description: Get started with Priorities
+description: Priorities is a streamlined, intuitive experience tailored for task owners.
 author: Courtney
 feature: Get Started with Workfront
 recommendations: noDisplay, noCatalog
 ---

+<span class="preview">Priorities will be available in Preview on 10/3/2024</span>

 # Get started with Priorities

-Priorities is a streamlined, intuitive experience tailored for individual contributors /task owners.
+Priorities is a streamlined, intuitive experience tailored for task owners.
 Priorities will be rolled out in phases, starting with the worklist.

 With Priorities, you can enjoy

-* Clearer priorities: Organize your day or week with consolidated navigation for better clarity
+* Manage and prioritize daily tasks: Organize your day or week with consolidated navigation for better clarity
-* Greater productivity: Access project and task contexts and perform actions with fewer clicks
+* Greater productivity: Access project context and perform tasks quicker with fewer clicks
-* Personalized features: Benefit from features uniquely designed for individual contributors
+* Personalized features: Benefit from features uniquely designed for task owners

 ## Find and organize your work

-Still need intro
+In Priorities, you can filter and group your work to help you manage deadlines and prioritize your what is important to you.
+You can also quickly identify Urgent work with the My Focus column.

 ### Find your work with filters

-Find you most important work with filters.
+Find your most important work with filters.
 You can filter tasks and issues assigned to you in the following ways:

 <table>
   <tbody>